|Establishing and Managing Protected Areas|

 In terms of administration, the NIPAS Act requires the creation of respective Protected Area Management Board (PAMB) which is a multi-sectoral and decision making body for each of the protected area established under the NIPAS.
-As of December 2012 there are one hundred seventy-eight (178) protected areas with organized/appointed Management Boards: 98 PAs with PAMB are proclaimed under the NIPAS (66 PAs are initial components and 32 PAs are additional areas).
-Out of the 98 proclaimed PAs with PAMB, 2 are under the management of Palawan Council for Sustainable Development and City Government of Puerto Princesa and 1 is under this Bureua.
-On the other hand, out of the 178 protected areas with PAMB, 73 protected areas are unproclaimed initial components and 8 are proposed areas for proclamation under the NIPAS.
+As of December 2012 there are one hundred seventy-seven (177) protected areas with organized/appointed Management Boards: 98 PAs with PAMB are proclaimed under the NIPAS (66 PAs are initial components and 32 PAs are additional areas).
+Out of the 98 proclaimed PAs with PAMB, 2 are under the management of Palawan Council for Sustainable Development and City Government of Puerto Princesa and 1 is under this Bureau.

-With regard to the financing of the System, there are one hundred and forty-nine (149) protected areas with established Integrated Protected Area Fund (IPAF), of which 95 protected areas have active IPAF collections and utilization.
-As of December 31, 2012, a total income of Php 243,555,670.97 has been generated by the System.
-On the same period, a total amount of Php 157,008,038.29 was utilized for the management of protected areas.
+With regard to the financing of the System, there are one hundred and seventy-one (171) protected areas with established Integrated Protected Area Fund (IPAF), of which 95 protected areas have active IPAF collections and utilization.
+As of May 15, 2013, a total income of Php 261,254,677.47 has been generated by the System.
+On the same period, a total amount of Php 161,772,421.29 was utilized for the management of protected areas.

-Furthermore, there were seventy (70) support policies issued by the DENR including the approved Revised IRR of the NIPAS Act.
+Furthermore, there were seventy-one (71) support policies issued by the DENR including the approved Revised IRR of the NIPAS Act.